 7. Sharing your personal data

-7.1 Sometimes we might share your personal data with external organisations to carry out our obligations to you.
+7.1 Sometimes we might share your personal data with external organisations to carry out our obligations to you when it is necessary, for example if there is a safeguarding concern.

 7.2 We require any charities/ companies to keep your personal data confidential and